Society has evolved drastically over the past few decades, and we continue to level the playing field daily in terms of race and gender.

 2. Ursula M. Burns

-Burns was the first female African-American to head a Fortune 500 company and, according to Forbes, Burns was able to “return a company once only known for paper copies into a viable and profitable business.”
+Burns was the first female African-American to head a Fortune 500 company, and according to Forbes, Burns was able to “return a company once only known for paper copies into a viable and profitable business.”
 In 2015 alone, Burns helped Xerox generate $18 billion in revenue.

 When it comes to leading, Burns highlights the importance of being true to yourself.
-Mimicking someone else’s character and leading style won’t result in true success: “You can be somebody else and follow all your life, but you cannot be somebody else and lead”.
+Mimicking someone else’s character and leading style won’t result in true success: “You can be somebody else and follow all your life, but you cannot be somebody else and lead.”

 3. Cynthia Carroll